AndrewAltimit/Documentation/docs/unreal.md

 Unreal Engine is a powerful game development engine created by Epic Games.
 It's widely used in the gaming industry for developing games, simulations, and interactive experiences.
 In this guide, we'll explore the fundamentals of Unreal Engine, including an overview of the editor, blueprints, level design, materials, lighting, and more.

+## Advantages of Unreal Engine 5 over Unreal Engine 4

+Unreal Engine 5 is the latest version of the renowned game development engine from Epic Games.
+Building on the success of Unreal Engine 4, Unreal Engine 5 introduces several new features and improvements that make it even more powerful and accessible for developers.
+In this section, we'll explore the main advantages of Unreal Engine 5 over Unreal Engine 4, highlighting the key innovations and enhancements that make it a significant upgrade for game developers and creators.

+### Nanite Virtualized Geometry

+Nanite is a groundbreaking new technology introduced in Unreal Engine 5 that revolutionizes the way 3D assets are handled and rendered.
+It enables the use of incredibly detailed and complex geometry with minimal impact on performance.
+The key advantages of Nanite are:

+1. **Unprecedented Detail**: Nanite allows developers to use assets with millions or even billions of polygons, enabling an unprecedented level of detail and realism in games and experiences.
+2. **Optimized Performance**: Nanite intelligently streams and processes only the necessary geometry for each frame, ensuring optimal performance even with extremely detailed assets.
+3. **Simplified Workflow**: With Nanite, developers can use high-quality assets directly from their source, such as photogrammetry scans or ZBrush sculpts, without the need for time-consuming optimization or LOD creation.

+### Lumen Global Illumination

+Lumen is a real-time global illumination system in Unreal Engine 5 that dramatically improves the quality and realism of lighting in games.
+Lumen eliminates the need for baking lightmaps, providing dynamic, fully-dynamic lighting that reacts to changes in the environment.
+Key benefits of Lumen include:

+1. **Realistic Lighting**: Lumen calculates indirect lighting and reflections in real time, resulting in stunningly realistic and immersive lighting scenarios.
+2. **Dynamic Environments**: Since Lumen is a fully dynamic system, it can adapt to changes in the environment, such as moving objects or time of day, without the need for manual updates or baking.
+3. **Simplified Workflow**: Lumen simplifies the lighting workflow, allowing artists and designers to focus on the creative aspects of lighting without worrying about technical limitations or baking times.

+### World Partition

+World Partition is a new feature in Unreal Engine 5 that automates level streaming and loading, making it easier to create vast, open-world environments.
+World Partition intelligently loads and unloads sections of the world based on the player's position and view, ensuring optimal performance and resource usage.
+Advantages of World Partition include:

+1. **Scalable Worlds**: World Partition enables the creation of massive, detailed worlds that can scale seamlessly to accommodate a wide range of hardware and platforms.
+2. **Automatic Level Streaming**: With World Partition, developers no longer need to manually set up level streaming volumes, as the system takes care of it automatically.
+3. **Improved Collaboration**: World Partition allows multiple team members to work on the same world simultaneously, streamlining the development process and improving collaboration.

+### Chaos Physics and Chaos Destruction

+Unreal Engine 5 builds on the Chaos Physics and Chaos Destruction systems introduced in Unreal Engine 4, providing more realistic and dynamic simulations for physics-based objects and destructible environments.
+Key improvements in Unreal Engine 5 include:

+1. **Enhanced Performance**: Unreal Engine 5 improves the performance and stability of Chaos Physics and Chaos Destruction, enabling more complex simulations with minimal impact on performance.
+2. **Greater Control**: Developers have more granular control over the behavior and appearance of destructible objects, allowing for more realistic and engaging destruction scenarios.
+3. **Easier Integration**: Chaos Physics and Chaos Destruction are more tightly integrated with the rest of Unreal Engine 5, making it simpler to create and manage physics-driven objects and destruction in your projects.

 ## Getting Started

 Before diving into Unreal Engine, ensure you have the latest version of the engine installed.
 You can download it from the [Epic Games Launcher](https://www.unrealengine.com/download).
 Once installed, create a new project or open an existing one to get started.